 - Additionally, Jim invests personal funds equal to or more than 1% of the purchase price.
 As a result, the structure is not considered an Employee Stock Option Plan (ESOP).

 - The C Corporation utilizes the proceeds from the sale of stocks to purchase the assets for the new business.
-The proceeds is the amount of rollover funds and personal funds Jim uses.
+The proceeds are the amount of rollover funds and personal funds Jim uses.

 - Now Jim can earn a salary from the revenues of the business and personally guarantee any business loan.

 Learn More: ROBS 401(k) Frequently Asked Questions